Ottoman Egypt: 17th Century

-With the troubles that beset the metropolis of the Ottoman Empire, the local Mameluke Bey's began to dominate the Egyptian administration, being placed in charge of the treasury and given a virtual monopoly over the various provincial administrations.
-In addition, Mameluke Beys came to hold improtant military positions within Egypt, giving them a power source with which to challenge Ottoman-appointed governors.
+With the troubles that beset the metropolis of the Ottoman Empire, the local Mamluk beys began to dominate the Egyptian administration, being placed in charge of the treasury and given a virtual monopoly over the various provincial administrations.
+In addition, Mamluk beys came to hold important military positions within Egypt, giving them a power source with which to challenge Ottoman-appointed governors.
 The governors appointed thence came to be treated by the Egyptians with continually decreasing respect.
 In July 1623, an order came from the Porte dismissing Kara Mustafa Pasha, and appointing Çeşteci Ali Pasha governor in his place.
 The officers met the deputy of the newly appointed governor and demanded from him the customary gratuity; when the deputy refused, they sent letters to the Porte declaring that they wished to have Kara Mustafa Pasha, and not Çeşteci Ali Pasha, as governor.
 Meanwhile, Çeşteci Ali Pasha had arrived at Alexandria and was met by a deputation from Cairo telling him that he was not wanted.
 He returned a mild answer; when a rejoinder came in the same style as the first message, he had the leader of the deputation arrested and imprisoned.
 The garrison of Alexandria then attacked the castle and rescued the prisoner, whereupon Çeşteci Ali Pasha was compelled to reembark on his ship and escape.
 Shortly thereafter, a rescript arrived from Constantinople confirming Kara Mustafa Pasha in the governorship.
 Mustafa was succeeded by Bayram Pasha in 1626.